Updated on August 30, 2018

 - The day after a seasonal event ends, all its merchandise is no longer available.
 Check out Nakano Broadway if you’re in search of older merchandise.

-- Merchandise changes on a constant basis, so if you see something you want, buy it.
-It won’t be there next time.
+- Merchandise changes constantly, so if you see something you want, buy it.

 - At the entrance to each park, you’ll find characters waiting for photo opportunities.
 Some are roaming while others have a dedicated spot where you line up (i.e., Mickey and Minnie).